abhishekfdd/html-user-notification-email/readme.txt

 == Installation ==

-1. Install Disable Html New User Notification either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Html New User Notification either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Activate Disable Html New User Notification.
+2. Activate Html New User Notification.

 == Changelog ==